callysto/training-manual/markdown/hacks.md

-### 14. Special topic: Hacks to input html code and Javascript
+# Hacks to Input HTML Code and Javascript

 The Jupyter server and iPython can easily display html code that is in a file.
 The commands for this are simply to import IFrame and then call it with the file name, and dimensions for the display: